-Address Delivered at the Twenty-Forth Annual Commencement of Wellesley College by LeBaron Russell Briggs, Dean of Harvard College
+Address Delivered at the Twenty-Fourth Annual Commencement of Wellesley College by LeBaron Russell Briggs, Dean of Harvard College

 June 23, 1902

 The last weeks of a Senior resemble in one respect the first weeks of a Freshman: they are too complexly active, too bewildering, for thought.
 Professors, examinations, literary work, friendships, relatives, sweethearts, and plans of life whirl with them.
 Then, as always, after exaltation comes depression.
 Clearing up after anything is a searching test of cheerfulness; and clearing up after four of the richest years that youth can know, sending away your furniture from the room you love, bidding good-bye to scores of fellow students whose lives have been very near your own, and doing it all with the reactionary weariness that follows prolonged excitement, is sad business, even for a sound-minded girl who is eager to do her part in a newly opening world.
 On the morning after Class Day in Cambridge, some years ago, an uncommonly healthy Senior who had played in the University football team and who could not be charged with maudlin sentiment, got up and at five, sat on the steps of University Hall in the middle of College Yard, and wept.
 Before he went away, he said, he must have the Yard for once to himself; –